 Syracuse University’s picturesque main campus reflects its rich heritage, with an architectural mix of classic and contemporary academic buildings.
 The Hall of Languages and its early hillside companion, Crouse College, are listed in the National Register of Historic Places.
 At the heart of the campus is its sweeping “Quad”-an open expanse of lawn and walkways, and a popular gathering place for students throughout the day.

-Syracuse University is chartered by the New York State Board of Regents and accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104; 267-284-5000.
+Syracuse University is chartered by the New York State Board of Regents and accredited by the Middle States Commission on Higher Education, 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801; 267-284-5000.
+In addition to MSCHE institutional accreditation, some schools and colleges, academic programs, and units are evaluated by specialized and professional accreditors.
+The University’s accreditation schedule can be found on the Institutional Effectiveness and Assessment accreditation webpage.
 Professional accreditation for each of the professional colleges and schools accords with the regulations of the appropriate professional association.
 For further information, contact the dean’s office of each school or college.

 Syracuse University is committed to compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and all other applicable laws prohibiting disability discrimination.
 These statutes generally prohibit discrimination against individuals with disabilities and provide that no otherwise qualified person with a disability shall be excluded from participation in, be denied benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
-Students who may need assistance should contact the Office of Disability Services, Room 309, 804 University Avenue; 315-443-4498, 315-443-1371 (TTY), disabilityservices.syr.edu.
+Students who may need assistance should contact the Center of Disability Services, 804 University Avenue, Suite 303; 315-443-4498, 315-443-1371 (TTY), www.disabilityresources.syr.edu.

 Tuition and Fees